One of the most popular ways to use the Seagate Wireless Plus external hard drive is to stream content.

-It’s the go to device when you don’t want the weight, inconvenience or security considerations of having your Macbook with you.
+It’s the go to device when you don’t want the weight, inconvenience.
+Or security worry of having your MacBook with you.

-ITunes is the most popular place for us Apple users to have our content stored in as well as on our iPhones and iPads.
+ITunes is one of the popular places you as an Apple user to have your content stored.
+As well as on your iPhones and iPads.
 So how do your get your iTunes content onto the Wireless Plus and what can you do with it?

 Read through from start to finish or jump to the questions by clicking on the section you want in the table of contents.

-The Seagate Wireless Plus is one of my top three wireless external hard drives for a Mac environment.
+You’ll find the Seagate Wireless Plus is one of the top wireless external hard drives for a Mac.